A Noble History

 Progression and Personal Development

 As cadets progress they may become Non-Commissioned Officers and help lead and instruct other cadets.
-There is a bi-annual inspection and a dinner each year as a celebration of the achievements of the cadets and NCOs and we are grateful to all the members of the Armed Forces who assist us.
+There is a bi-annual inspection and a dinner each year as a celebration of the achievements of the cadets and NCOs, and we are extremely grateful to all of the members of the Armed Forces who so ably assist us.

 The CCF parades every Thursday.
 Weekly training includes: